 Frequently Asked Questions

 • Depending on the type and merits of the case, a contingency arrangement may be appropriate.
-Contingency is determined on a case by case basis.
+Contingency is determined on a case-by-case basis.
 We also offer a modified contingency when deemed appropriate.

 • Yes, you are able to represent yourself both in the administrative process (BOLI and EEOC) and through litigation.
 We have provided links to BOLI and EEOC on our resources page, and you can go to your local courthouse, or federal courthouse, and talk to a clerk about being a self-represented litigant.
 You can also find links on our resources page to organizations that can represent you at low or no-cost if you qualify.